frontenddogma/web-development-glossary/manuscript/n.md

 Network Address Translation
 : A method of remapping an IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.
 NAT has become a popular and essential tool in conserving global address space in the face of IPv4 address exhaustion, as one Internet-routable IP address of a NAT gateway can be used for an entire private network.&nbsp;[†](#w-nat)

+Network Information Center
+: Known as InterNIC from 1993 until 1998, an organization primarily responsible for Domain Name System (DNS) domain name allocations and X.500 directory services.
+From its inception in 1972 until 1991, it was run by the Stanford Research Institute, now known as SRI International.
+From 1991 until 1998, it was run by Network Solutions.
+Thereafter, the responsibility was assumed by the Internet Corporation for Assigned Names and Numbers (ICANN).&nbsp;[†](#w-internic) ℹ︎&nbsp;[internic.net](https://www.internic.net/)

 Network Mapper
 : A network scanner.
 Nmap is used to discover hosts and services on a computer network by sending packets and analyzing the responses.
 It was created by Gordon Lyon (also known by his pseudonym Fyodor Vaskovich), and first released in 1997.&nbsp;[†](#w-nmap) ℹ︎&nbsp;[nmap.org](https://nmap.org/)